 Below are two examples of search engine URLs

-Most of search engines loves user-friendly elements.
-Most of the content management systems (CMS) can generate search-engine-friendly (SEF) URLs.
+Most search engines love user-friendly elements.
+Most content management systems (CMS) can generate search-engine-friendly (SEF) URLs.
 Make sure that your URLs are well optimized.

-Note: Do not try to change all the existing URLs, just make sure that they have keywords in them.
-You shouldn’t change old URLs unless you plan to redirect your old URLs to your new URLs.
+Note: Do not try to change all the existing URLs.
+Make sure that they have keywords in them.
+It would be best to change old URLs unless you plan to redirect your old URLs to your new URLs.
 Consult a professional before doing this.

 Image Optimization & Image Alt Text

-Optimizing images is one of the important factors in on-page SEO.
+Optimizing images is one of the crucial factors in on-page SEO.
 You have to optimize both image size and image file size.
-Dimension of the image is called as image size (e.g., 1024 by 680 pixels).
-The image file size is the amount of space needed to store it on the server (e.g., 350 kilobytes).
+Image size refers to the dimensions of an image (e.g., 1024 by 680 pixels).
+The size of the image file is the amount of space needed to store it on the server (e.g., 350 kilobytes).

-The image alt tag is a text that explains the about image and also helps in showing relevant images to the user when they are searching it.
-The user understands what is in the image but we need to make sure spiders and crawlers understand it too.
-Search-engine crawler to parse these HTML attributes faster than the image file.
+The image alt tag is a text that explains the about image and helps show relevant pictures to the user searching it.
+The user understands what is in the picture, but we need to make sure spiders and crawlers understand it—search-engine crawler to parse these HTML attributes faster than the image file.

-The content on your webpage needs to be relevant & useful to people.
-If the user searches for something too specific to find your page, the user has to be able to find what they are looking for.
+The content on your webpage needs to be relevant & valuable to people.
+If the user searches for something too specific to find your page, they have to see what they are looking for.
 It has to provide the vale and ease of reading to the end-user.
-Google has multiple ways to measure if your content is useful to the users.
+Google has various ways to measure if your content is valuable.

-- There is no exact formula for how many pages should be there in content but aim for at least 500+ words in your copy.
-The importance is given to human intent satisfaction and depth covered in the particular topic.
+There is no exact formula for how many pages should be in content but aim for at least 500+ words in your copy.
+The importance of human intent satisfaction and depth is covered in the particular topic.

 Write great quality content

 Have you heard of content is King?
 Improving the quality of the content gives a better chance for your content to rank.
-Search engines are not going to rank your content, if it’s badly written, has misleading titles, misspellings, plagiarized or duplicate content.
+Search engines will not index your content if it’s poorly written, has misleading titles, misspellings, plagiarized, or duplicates content.
 So make sure your content has impeccable quality.
-It must be unique, engaging, originally published on your website and it is useful to the users.
+It must be unique, engaging, originally published on your website, and helpful to the users.

-Consistency is the biggest growth hack.
-When its frequency of publishing of your blog, fresh content can dramatically influence the ranking, as Google always looks for fresh content consistently to crawl and index them.
+Consistency is the most significant growth hack.
+When the frequency of publishing of your blog, fresh content can dramatically influence the ranking, as Google always looks for new content consistently to crawl and index them.

 What is off-page SEO?

-Off-page SEO refers to the activities, you perform outside your website to increase its authority.
-The major part of off-page SEO is link building but it also goes beyond that.
+Off-page SEO refers to the activities you perform outside your website to increase its authority.
+The central part of off-page SEO is link building, but it also goes beyond that.